Cosmic Queries – Black Hole Escape

 Star Talk begins right now.

+This is Star Talk, Cosmic Queries Edition.
 In fact, it's not just Cosmic Queries, it's Cosmic Queries Live.

 Chuck, I'd love to hear you.
+Oh, yeah, man.

+Very cool.
 It's also Cosmic Queries on the Road.

-I'm in LA right now.
+I'm in L.A. right now.

+What are you doing?
 And do you have any public talks?
+Oh, nice.

+Yep, tonight in Riverside.
 And right leading up to on Friday, I'm in Oakland.

 I don't get to Oakland often enough.
+Okay.

 Make sure you wear that bulletproof vest.